-In the recent years, the effects of air pollution in China become appalling, especially in the areas around the Chinese capital.
+In recent years, the effects of air pollution in China become appalling, especially in the areas around the Chinese capital.
 Former Chinese TV presenter Chai Jing released a “self-funded” smog documentary “Under the Dome”, exploring the cause and effects of air pollution in China, which has attracted a large number of viewers.

 Supporters: She’s a Warrior Standing up to the State Corporation